ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     elementId: ''
     title: Upcoming Events
     subtitle: >-
       There are currently no upcoming events planned in the summer.
-Check back in the fall!
+Check again in the fall!
     items: []
     actions: []